JoshMcKin/hot_tub/README.md

 ## Features

 ### HotTub::Pool
+A thread safe lazy pool for HTTP clients or anything else you can think of.

 * Thread safe
 * Lazy clients/connections (created only when necessary)
 * Can be used with any client library